Code-Institute-Submissions/The-Atmintis-Game/README.md

 ### Turn - counter

-I have also included a turn counter, like the timer but intead increasing as the user clicks on a card. this is another way for the user to test themselves, it also gives them a score to beat.
+I have also included a turn counter, like the timer but instead increasing as the user clicks on a card. this is another way for the user to test themselves, it also gives them a score to beat.

 **Related user story addressed:**